allenmonkey970/AnimePahe-Downloader/README.md

 #### Option 1: Generate download links

-- Search for your desired anime.
+- Search for an anime title.
-- Select subbed/dubbed and quality (720p/1080p).
+- Pick subbed/dubbed and video quality (720p/1080p).
-- Generate a `.txt` file with download links for all or specific episodes.
+- Save download links for selected episodes into a `.txt` file.

 #### Option 2: Download from links file

-- Provide the `.txt` file generated in step 1.
+- Choose the `.txt` file you created earlier.
-- The script will open a browser, follow redirect links, and auto-download the videos.
+- The script opens a browser, follows the links, and automatically downloads the videos.

-## Folder Structure
+## Project Structure

 ```
 animepahe-downloader/
-├── main.py           # The CLI entry point
+├── main.py           # CLI entry point
-├── mainSite.py       # Anime search & link generator
+├── mainSite.py       # Handles anime search and link generation
-├── downloadSite.py   # Automated downloader script
+├── downloadSite.py   # Handles automated downloads
 ├── README.md
 ├── requirements.txt
-├── downloads/        # (auto-created) Downloaded video files
+├── downloads/        # (auto-created) Where downloaded video files go
 └── ...
 ```

-## Notes & Tips
+## Tips & Notes

-- **Browser Automation**: Uses `undetected-chromedriver` to avoid anti-bot detection.
+- **Automation:** Uses `undetected-chromedriver` to reduce the chance of being blocked.
-- **Download Directory**: All videos are saved to the `downloads/` folder by default.
+- **Download Location:** All videos are saved to the `downloads/` folder.
-- **AnimePahe Limits**: Excessive requests may result in temporary blocks; proceed responsibly.
+- **AnimePahe Limits:** Too many requests can get your IP temporarily blocked.
+Download responsibly.

 ## License